Hector Orengo Romeu

 Humanities

-Hèctor A. Orengo is an ICREA Research Professor at the Catalan Institute of Classical Archaeology, where he serves as Research Coordinator and co-directs the Landscape Archaeology Research Group (GIAP).
-He is also currently an Honorary Research Associate at the McDonald Institute for Archaeological Research at the University of Cambridge.
-He obtained his PhD from the Rovira i Virgili University in 2010 and, since then, he has developed research at the GEOLAB (UMR 6042), France, and the Universities of Nottingham, Sheffield and Cambridge in the UK.
-His research has focused on long-term human-environment interactions and the development of computational methods to archaeological problems.
+Hèctor A. Orengo is an ICREA Research Professor at the Barcelona Supercomputing Center, where he leads the Computational Humanities Section and directs the Computational Research in Archaeology Group (CoRArch).
+He obtained his PhD from the Rovira i Virgili University in 2010 and, since then, he has developed research at the GEOLAB (UMR 6042) in France, the Universities of Nottingham, Sheffield and Cambridge in the UK, and the Catalan Institute of Classical Archaeology in Spain.
+His research has focused on long-term human-environment interactions and the development of computational methods to address archaeological problems.

 Research interests